 South Beach Diet / Low Carb Diet Suggestions:

 This salad would be a good main dish salad for any phase of the South Beach Diet or any other type of low-carb eating plan.
-Be sure to use a vinaigrette with not more than 3 grams of sugar per serving for South Beach.
+Be sure to use a vinaigrette with not more than 2 grams of sugar per serving for South Beach or low-carb.

 I chose the South Beach Diet to manage my weight partly so I wouldn't have to count calories, carbs, points, or fat grams, but if you want nutritional information for a recipe, I recommend entering the recipe into Calorie Count, which will calculate it for you.
 Or if you're a member of Yummly, you can use the Yum button on my site to save the recipe and see the nutritional information there.